 The castle distillery began life as the Old Taylor Distillery and was opened in 1887 by Colonel Edmund Haynes Taylor, Jr.

 He had long dreamt of running a distillery that would attract tourists and become a spectacle.
 It was the beginning of “Bourbon Tourism” that would eventually see the creation of attractions like the Bourbon Trail in Kentucky or Whiskey Row in Nashville.

 Taylor was a banker and politician who was well known throughout the state.
-Unfortunately he fell into financial difficulties and both of the distilleries that he already owned, Old Fire Copper Distillery and Carlisle Distillery, were sold on to George T. Stagg.
+Unfortunately he fell into financial difficulties.
+Both of the distilleries that he already owned, Old Fire Copper Distillery and Carlisle Distillery, were sold on to George T. Stagg.